 This is a rocky hill climb immediately across a small wash.
 If you have a locker, this might be the place to use it.

 This gate, which is a seemingly odd spot at the crest of a ridge after you negotiate some tight switchbacks, is normally closed.
-Be careful with your footing up here when you debark to open /close the gate, it's steep terrain with some loose scree.
-This gate is normally closed, please leave it that way after you pass.
+Be careful with your footing up here when you debark to open /close the gate; it's steep terrain with some loose scree.
+This gate is normally closed; please leave it that way after you pass.

 Another signature obstacle on the Charouleau Gap trail is the "Escalator" (Sometimes referred to as the "Elevator").
 A very steep hill that descends 600 feet in 0.3 of a mile.
 Expect a 30% down bubble on your inclinometer.
 Be sure your brakes are in good shape.
 A better technique is to drop into 1st gear low transfer and use the engine as a brake.

 It will still be a tad unnerving as your engine RPMs climb ferociously.
-For some, pucker factor may be high.
+For some, the pucker factor may be high.

 Make a left turn here - Straight ahead leads to FR#4487 toward the San Pedro River valley.
 There is a large metal sign placed by the Tucson Roughriders here.

-Close the gate and head north for about 1 10th of a mile to the intersection of Callas Drive (Charouleau Gap Road) and North Viento Drive.
+Close the gate and head north for about one 10th of a mile to the intersection of Callas Drive (Charouleau Gap Road) and North Viento Drive.
 Turn left here at the "T" onto North Viento Drive.

 This is an interesting 4 street intersection that presents as a three-fingered fork when going south.
-The roads are North Viento Drive, North Estill Drive and East Nuestro Street (Which you won't be on).
+The roads are North Viento Drive, North Estill Drive, and East Nuestro Street (Which you won't be on).
 If you stay left, the road becomes North Estill Drive.